-- Advocate for State changes to the definition of "premise" to provide more flexiability for the economic development of cannabis farms and business. - Advocate for full cost recovery, if State agencies request compliance and enforcement assistance with the new cannabis program. - Advocate for Application Program Interface (API) access to the State cannabis licensing system for local jurisdictions to allow an efficient method to verify state licenses of local cannabis businesses. - Support streamlining of State ancillary permits/licenses required for cannabis licensesing. - Support the use of state provisional licenses allowing cannabis applicants to complete local permiting/licensing requirements and ancillary state required environmental permitting . - Support a repeal or modification of federal prohibition of cannabis and efforts for the descheduling or rescheduling of cannabis as a Schedule 1 Federally Classified Substance. - Advocate for Federal and State legislation and funding to combat illegal trespass cultivation of cannabis on public and private lands. - Advocate for solutions to stem illegal cannabis cultivation in all areas of the county by working with private property owners, the U.S. Forest Service, the Bureau of Land Management, the California State Board of Forestry and Fire Protection, the California Department of Parks and Recreation, California Department of Fish and Wildlife, the State Water Resource Control Board and other regulatory entities to address this problem. - Support administrative penalties that cover the cost of site clean-up and restoration to mitigate for the impacts to the land, water quality and quantity. - Support adequate funding to address illegal water diversion, water pollution, erosion, poisoning of wildlife, and other environmental damage associated with trespass cannabis growing operations.
+- Advocate for regulatory changes to address difficulties facing small cannabis operators in rural communities. - Advocate for State changes to the definition of "premise" to provide more flexibility for the economic development of cannabis farms and businesses. - Advocate for full cost recovery, if State agencies request compliance and enforcement assistance with the new cannabis program. - Advocate for Application Program Interface (API) access to the State cannabis licensing system for local jurisdictions to allow an efficient method to verify state licenses of local cannabis businesses. - o Support streamlining of State ancillary permits/licenses required for cannabis licensing. - Support the use of state provisional licenses allowing cannabis applicants to complete local permitting/licensing requirements and ancillary state required environmental permitting. - Support the development of a State Bank that will provide banking opportunities for the cannabis industry. - Support specific cannabis regulatory provisions for rural communities to address regional needs and challenges of small farmers. - Support Self-Distribution license for small cultivators in rural areas. - Advocate for generator regulations that address the needs of rural counties and small farmers. - Water Use considerations that are appropriate for rural communities and small farmers that incentivize conservation and regulate cannabis at the same level as standard agriculture. - Advocate for the removal of the 4-acre cap on Cannabis Cooperative Associations to allow economy of scale for small farmers. - Support cottage level Microbusiness opportunities and licenses that are streamlined for small rural farmers. - Support expanded opportunities for direct sales. - Support the continued development of cannabis business tourism including funding and incentive programs. - Support expanding the types of cannabis licenses allowed to participate at cannabis events. - Develop cannabis cottage level licenses allowing home based businesses to enter the cannabis industry. - Advocate for a State recognized cannabis banking system. - Advocate for stronger enforcement of illegal cannabis operations. - Support a state ombudsman program with the Department of Consumer Affairs to address complaints regarding cannabis business-to-business practices between licensees. - Support changes to the cottage outdoor cultivation license to allow 25 plants or 2,500 sq. ft. - Support expanding co-location/shared facility licensing model for cannabis processing. - Advocate for flexible and reduced/streamlined regulations for small farmers cultivating 10,000 sq. ft. or less. - Advocate for workforce training funding for displaced cannabis businesses/workers that are unable to transition to the new commercial industry. - Support a repeal or modification of federal prohibition of cannabis and efforts for the descheduling or rescheduling of cannabis as a Schedule 1 Federally Classified Substance. - Advocate for Federal and State legislation and funding to combat illegal trespass cultivation of cannabis on public and private lands. - Advocate for solutions to stem illegal cannabis cultivation in all areas of the county by working with private property owners, the U.S. Forest Service, the Bureau of Land

-Disaster Recovery
+Management, the California State Board of Forestry and Fire Protection, the California Department of Parks and Recreation, California Department of Fish and Wildlife, the State Water Resource Control Board and other regulatory entities to address this problem.

+- Support administrative penalties that cover the cost of site cleanup and restoration to mitigate for the impacts to the land, water quality and quantity. - Support adequate funding to address illegal water diversion, water pollution, erosion, poisoning of wildlife, and other environmental damage associated with trespass cannabis growing operations.

+DISASTER RECOVERY